bastian2001/Fixed-Point-int/Reference.md

 ## Math functions

 I ported many math functions for quick usage.
 If one is missing and you have no idea how this function could be implemented using fix numbers, just convert the fix to a float or double, do your thing, and convert it back, e.g. `fix32 a = pow(b.getf32(), c.getf32());`.
 The following functions generally behave like their C counterparts (if such exists).
-Check their doxygen comments for info on precision.
+Check their doxygen comments for info on precision (precision is within a few LSB, i.e. usually well below 0.1%, because the LUTs are quite precise at reconstructing the original shapes).

 -   `fix32 sinFix(const fix32 x);`
 -   `fix32 cosFix(const fix32 x);`